learn-anything/programming-languages/README.md

 - [Titan](https://github.com/titan-lang/titan) - New programming language, designed to be a statically-typed, ahead-of-time compiled sister language to Lua.
 - [Odin](https://github.com/odin-lang/Odin) - Fast, concise, readable, pragmatic and open sourced.
 It is designed with the intent of replacing C.
 - [Taichi](https://github.com/taichi-dev/taichi) - Productive programming language for portable, high-performance, sparse & differentiable computing.
+- [XL](https://github.com/c3d/xl) - Extensible programming language designed to accomodate a variety of programming needs with ease.

 ## Related